hzwer/ECCV2022-RIFE/README.md

 For origin images, you can download them from [Vimeo90K dataset](http://toflow.csail.mit.edu/).

 For generating optical flow labels, our paper use [pytorch-liteflownet](https://github.com/sniklaus/pytorch-liteflownet).
-We also recommend [RAFT](https://github.com/princeton-vl/RAFT) because it's easier to configure and faster.
+We also recommend [RAFT](https://github.com/princeton-vl/RAFT) because it's easier to configure.
 We generate optical flow labels on 2X size images for better labels.
-You can also generate labels during training, or finetune the optical flow network on your training set.
-Although these methods can improve the quality of optical flow labels, we find that they have little effect on the result of frame interpolation.
+You can also generate labels during training, or [finetune the optical flow network](https://github.com/hzwer/arXiv2020-RIFE/issues/99#issuecomment-798231465) on your training set.
+Although these methods can improve the quality of optical flow labels, we find that they have little effect on frame interpolation performance.

 We use 16 CPUs, 4 GPUs and 20G memory for training:
 ```